Last Updated on October 29, 2025 by Maryam Siddiqui

 Yes, you can retire on a Non-Lucrative Visa in Spain.
 The Non-Lucrative Visa might be suitable for you only if you have sufficient financial means to support yourself without needing employment in Spain.

-Retirees often choose this Visa to enjoy Spain’s high quality of life, pleasant climate, and rich culture.
-As mentioned earlier, you must demonstrate that you have a stable and regular income to cover your living expenses in Spain.
+Many retirees opt for this visa to enjoy Spain’s exceptional quality of life, pleasant climate, and rich cultural heritage.
+As noted earlier, applicants must provide proof of a stable and regular income sufficient to cover their living expenses while residing in Spain.

 Spain Retirement Visa